-My goal is to empower empaths to fully embrace their sensitivities and manage the challenges of being a highly sensitive person.
-As a physician and an empath myself, I know how important it is for empaths to gather in community.
-I’ve created this page to support empaths and to educate their loved ones who may need guidance coping with an empath’s sensitivities.
+My goal is to empower empaths and all highly sensitive people to fully embrace their sensitivities and manage the challenges of being a highly sensitive, empathic person.
+As a physician and an empath myself, I know how important it is for an empath to find a supportive community.
+That’s why I’ve created this page to provide empath support and highly sensitive people support and to educate their loved ones who may need guidance coping with an empath’s sensitivities.

 I also invite you to participate in Dr. Orloff’s Empath Support Community on Facebook.
-In the group you can submit questions, comments, and feelings about the journey of being an empath.
 In addition, you can sign up for my Empath Support Newsletter where I provide tips and strategies for empaths to thrive.
 I hope you enjoy this page and that it inspires you to embrace the true gift of being an empath.

 Ask Dr. Orloff About Empathy

 As an empath how do I know if an emotion is mine or someone else’s?

 To make sure your emotions aren’t being activated it’s important to know your top fears and insecurities.
 (Read my books The Empath’s Survival Guide for strategies.)
 For instance, are you afraid of depression, lack of success, or illness?
 The reason this is important to know is that these are the areas where you may be projecting your own fears onto others.
 If you have doubt about where the emotion is coming from, take a few moments to meditate, center yourself, ask that your fears be lifted, then tune in again to the other person to see if the emotion is coming from them.
 Also a quick way if you are say, at a party or a gathering, is to simply move at least 20 feet away from the person, out of their energy field.
 If the emotion dissipates, it was probably coming from them!

 Are there special challenges to being a male empath?